apache/avro/doc/content/en/docs/++version++/Specification/_index.md

 A `timestamp-micros` logical type annotates an Avro `long`, where the long stores the number of microseconds from the unix epoch, 1 January 1970 00:00:00.000000 UTC.

+### Timestamp (nanosecond precision)
+The `timestamp-nanos` logical type represents an instant on the global timeline, independent of a particular time zone or calendar, with a precision of one nanosecond.
+Please note that time zone information gets lost in this process.
+Upon reading a value back, we can only reconstruct the instant, but not the original representation.
+In practice, such timestamps are typically displayed to users in their local time zones, therefore they may be displayed differently depending on the execution environment.

+A `timestamp-nanos` logical type annotates an Avro `long`, where the long stores the number of nanoseconds from the unix epoch, 1 January 1970 00:00:00.000000 UTC.

 ### Local timestamp (millisecond precision) {#local_timestamp_ms}
 The `local-timestamp-millis` logical type represents a timestamp in a local timezone, regardless of what specific time zone is considered local, with a precision of one millisecond.